l-rossi/is-with-nlp-implicit-subject/README.md

 Approaching Information System Challenges with Natural Language Processing - Finding Implicit Subjects
 ==============================

-This project tackles the challenge of identifying implicit subjects in legal text by employing a rule based approach
+This project tackles the challenge of identifying implicit subjects in business process descriptions by employing a rule based approach.

 ## Installation

-I recommend using [Anaconda](https://www.anaconda.com/) for setting up the environment and all dependencies (I had some slight problems with the solver in conda version 23.9.0 on Ubuntu.
-I solved them by using libmamba).
+I recommend using [Anaconda](https://www.anaconda.com/) for setting up the environment and all dependencies (If resolving the environment takes too long, try using the libmamba solver).

-After cloning the project, run from inside the cloned directory:
+After cloning the project, run:

 ```console
 conda env create -f env.yml
 ```

-to create the `is-with-nlp-implicit-subject` environment on your machine and:
+from inside the cloned directory to create the `is-with-nlp-implicit-subject` environment on your machine and:

 ```console
 conda activate is-with-nlp-implicit-subject